SaturnKM/Animated_GIF-Audio_Player/README.md

 ### GIF → Delta Frames

 `gif2h.py` converts each GIF frame to RGB565.
 Instead of storing every pixel for every frame, it only stores **pixels that changed** relative to the previous frame.
-Each changed pixel is stored as `(x, y, color)` — 3 × uint16_t.
-This is prepended with a pixel count so the renderer knows how many to draw.
+Each changed pixel is stored as `(x, y, color)` — 3 × uint16_t, prepended with a pixel count.

 ### Audio Playback

-`wav2h.py` reads a WAV file and dumps its raw bytes into a PROGMEM array (skipping the 44-byte WAV header).
-A hardware timer fires at **8000 Hz** and writes each sample to a PWM channel via `ledcWrite()`.
-The sample is amplified (×8) and clamped to prevent clipping.
+`wav2h.py` dumps the raw WAV bytes into a PROGMEM array (skipping the 44-byte header).
+A hardware timer fires at **8000 Hz** and writes each sample to a PWM channel via `ledcWrite()`, amplified ×8 and clamped to prevent clipping.

-### Sync
+### A/V Sync

-In `loop()`, the sketch calculates `samplesPerFrame` and after drawing each frame it **busy-waits** on `audio_ptr` until the audio catches up to that frame's expected timestamp — keeping video locked to audio.
+In `loop()`, the sketch calculates `samplesPerFrame` and busy-waits on `audio_ptr` after each frame until the audio catches up — keeping video locked to audio for the full duration.

 ---